 Quantum of Solace (2008) Director: Marc Foster

-Quantum is the sequel to Casino Royale, the first Bond film starring Daniel Craig.
+Quantum of Solace is the sequel to Casino Royale, the first Bond film starring Daniel Craig.
 The title for “Quantum of Solace” comes from a 1960 collection of short stories written by Ian Fleming, published in Cosmopolitan magazine.
 The plot of the film, however, is wholly different.

 The film opens with Bond seeking to exact revenge for the death of his lover, Vesper, which occurred at the dramatic end of Casino Royale.
 He meets Camille Montes, his new lover, and the trail leads them to Dominic Greene in Bolivia, an unimpressive businessman who has a plan to stage a coup d’etat in Bolivia via a complex plot to control the country’s water supply.
 This leads Bond to the organization of his late lover, Quantum of Solace.